interlay/interbtc-squid/README.md

 ## Important Notes

-This project is built on [squid].
-For development work, please refer to the [subsquid docs](https://docs.subsquid.io/overview/).
+For development work and questions around squid development, please refer to the [subsquid docs](https://docs.subsquid.io/overview/).

 The following files are required for pre-v14 chains (**do not edit**):
 - `indexer/types.json`